-11 Banks using the duration method should use the time-bands as set out in Annex.8 either positive or negative.
-Only those net gamma impacts that are negative will be included in the capital calculation.
+- for foreign exchange and gold options: the market value of the underlying should be multiplied by 9%; - c.
+For the purpose of this calculation the following positions should be treated as the same underlying: - for interest rates, each time-band as set out in Annex 8; - for equities and stock indices, each national market; - for foreign currencies and gold, each currency pair and gold; - d.
+Each option on the same underlying will have a gamma impact that is either positive or negative.
+These individual gamma impacts will be summed, resulting in a net gamma impact for each underlying that is either positive or negative.
+Only those net gamma impacts that are negative will be included in the capital calculation. - e.

-- e.
 The total gamma capital charge will be the sum of the absolute value of the net negative gamma impacts as calculated above. - f.
-For volatility risk, banks will be required to calculate the capital charges by multiplying the sum of the vegas for all options on the same underlying, as defined above, by a proportional shift in volatility of $\pm 25\%$. - g.
+For volatility risk, banks will be required to calculate the capital charges by multiplying the sum of the vegas for all options on the same underlying, as defined above, by a proportional shift in volatility of ±25%. - g.
 The total capital charge for vega risk will be the sum of the absolute value of the individual capital charges that have been calculated for vega risk.